meob/db2txt/README.md

 	sqlcmd -S serverName\instanceName,1433 -E -d dbName -y 5 -Y 20 -i sql2txt.sql > sql2txt.txt

 `global_status` sections queries are limited to 29 since the number of available statistic is very high.
-The limit can be removed if need.
+The limit can be removed if needed.

 Supported version is 16.0 (SQL Server 2022) but sql2txt is known to work well with other versions too.